MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmailpermission-canonical-property.md

 If this property is not set, MAPI treats it as having a TRUE value.

-Set this property to FALSE in a corporate directory where some of the entries are not e-mail-enabled.
+Set this property to FALSE in a corporate directory where some of the entries are not email-enabled.

 ## Related resources